-The Indigenous Tourism Association of Canada (ITAC) is pleased to issue the following CALL FOR APPLICATIONS to qualified Aboriginal tourism businesses and Aboriginal Tourism Marketing Organizations to participate as sellers in the Rendez-vous Canada Partnership Program in May 2015.
+The Indigenous Tourism Association of Canada (ITAC) is pleased to issue the following CALL FOR APPLICATIONS to qualified Aboriginal tourism businesses and Aboriginal Tourism Marketing Organizations to participate as sellers in the National Aboriginal Tourism Showcase Program in China October 17th – 21st, 2016.

 June 17th, 2016 (Algonquin Territory, Ottawa, Ont.) – On Monday, June 13, 2016, for the first time in years, the Federal Government led a process on economic development with their Provincial and Territorial counterparts.
 At the broad political table, led by Navdeep Bains, Minister of Innovation, Science, and Economic Development, was Indigenous Tourism Association of Canada’s CEO, Keith Henry, who presented on the future of Aboriginal tourism in Canada.